 Finlandia University’s International School of Business is proud to offer 2+2 completion degrees for students who are interested in advancing their associate degrees into bachelor degrees.
-Finlandia currently offers this option in healthcare management and sports management, both of which are popular for Certified Medical Assistant and Physical Therapist Assistant majors.
+Finlandia currently offers this option in healthcare management and sports management, both of which are popular for Physical Therapist Assistant majors.

 Tailored for students who have completed an associate degree in medical assistant or another two- or three-year health sciences program, the two-year BBA in Healthcare Management builds a solid business background focused on healthcare management.

 The major difference between the BBA Healthcare Management major and the 2+2 BBA in Healthcare Management is that students in the BBA program have a slightly stronger background in business while 2+2 BBA Healthcare Management students have a stronger background in healthcare administrative procedures.